- Scam

 I sometimes wonder what happens when you press 3.

-This call was a scam.
-The automated voice instructed to press 1 for English or 2 for Chinese and then continued with options for various services.
-It felt suspicious.
+Automated voice offering to press 1 for English or 2 for Chinese, then various service options, felt suspicious

 Automated scam calls.